memgraph/docs/docs/reference-guide/temporal-types.md

 name|description
 :-:|:-:
-day|This converts all the microseconds to days and returns them.|/ hour|This subtracts days and returns the leftover as hours.|/ minute|This subtracts the days and returns the leftover as minutes.|/ second|This subtracts the days and returns the leftover as seconds.|/ millisecond|This subtracts the days and returns the leftover as milliseconds.|/ microsecond|This subtracts the days and returns the leftover as microseconds.|/ nanosecond|This subtracts the days and returns the leftover as nanoseconds.|/
+day|Converts all the microseconds to days and returns them.|/ hour|Subtracts days and returns the leftover as hours.|/ minute|Subtracts the days and returns the leftover as minutes.|/ second|Subtracts the days and returns the leftover as seconds.|/ millisecond|Subtracts the days and returns the leftover as milliseconds.|/ microsecond|Subtracts the days and returns the leftover as microseconds.|/ nanosecond|Subtracts the days and returns the leftover as nanoseconds.|/

 Example: